Ben-Kerman/mpv-sub-scripts/README.md

 A more involved solution would be to parse the sub file externally, but that would probably not be worth the effort considering how rarely the issue is likely to occur.

+---

+If you come across any other problems while using the script feel free to open a GitHub issue or send a pull request.